RetroShare/docs/docs/user-guide/plugins.md

 # Additional Plugins

+## FileInfoTaskbar
+RetroShare plugin for displaying file download status on the Windows Taskbar

+Works with 0.6.6 and Qt5, from https://github.com/hunbernd/FileInfoTaskbar

+## RetroChess
+Play one game of chess against another player.

+Works with 0.6.6 and Qt5, from  https://github.com/RetroShare/RetroChess

 ## FriendMap
 Displays a globe, with location of friends on it.

-Under active development, works with 0.6.0 and Qt5, from <https://github.com/chozabu/FriendMap>
+Works with 0.6.0 and Qt5, from https://github.com/RetroShare/FriendsMap

 ## Lua4RS
 Allows Lua scripts to run under RetroShare for various administrative tasks.

 Works with 0.6.0 and Qt5, from <https://github.com/sehraf/Lua4RS>.

-## RetroChess
+## SyncFriends
-Play one game of chess against another player.

-Developmental and may have bugs.

-Under development, please report any issues on github page, from <https://github.com/chozabu/RetroChess>.
+This plugin allows you to synchronize your friend list with whoever you want to.

+Works with 0.6.0 and Qt5, from https://github.com/sehraf/SyncFriends